mattmakai/fullstackpython.com/content/posts/210823-performance-monitoring-aws-lambda-sentry.markdown

 <img src="/img/210406-python-sentry-aws-lambda/add-env-var.jpg" width="100%" class="shot rnd outl" alt="Add the environment variable in AWS Lambda.">

-Click the "Save" button and go back to your Lambda function code.
+Click the "Save" button and go back to your Lambda function's code editor.

-Update your Lambda function with the following highlighted new lines of code to send errors to Sentry.
+Replace the code in your Lambda function with the following code:

 ```python
 import json